 **AUTHOR PEEK** Interview with EILEEN DREYER

-Before we get started talking about your writing, tell us a little about yourself, where you’re from, what you do for a living (if you’re not a full-time writer) what hobbies you have, etc. Whatever you’d like to share to introduce yourself.
+Before we get started talking about your writing, tell us a little about yourself, where you’re from, what you do for a living (if you’re not a full time writer) what hobbies you have, etc. Whatever you’d like to share.

-1. What genre(s) do you write and why?
+2. What genre(s) do you write in and why?

 4. What is your least favorite part of writing?

 Linear plotting.
 I’m so right brained that wind whistles through the left side of my head.
 And, of course, that’s where linear logic lies.
 Well, sometime around the middle of each book, there is a linear progression of events, one impacting another, whether clues and solutions or behavior and motivation that simply makes me want to bang my head against a wall.
 I always spend those chapters certain that I’ll never have enough to fill a whole book, that nobody will want to read it anyway, that it’s all crap.
 Usually right after the center of the book, everything shifts to, “Holy cow, how am I ever going to fit everything in?”
 I can’t begin to tell you what a relief it is to reach that moment.

 5. Where do you get the ideas for your stories?

 I always want to say that there’s an Idea Story on 46th Street in New York.
 There isn’t, of course.
 Ideas come from everywhere.
 The real skill is being open to input, kind of like being radio receivers, and then making something out of them.
 I think of that skill like a water wheel.
 At first, it’s really hard to turn an overheard conversation into a plot.
 But after a few years, we all reach that point my friends call “Stop Me Before I Plot Again.”
 The difficulty then is to filter out what you don’t need, because you can’t listen to a news story, see a TV show, or accidentally eavesdrop in an airport without going, “But, what if?” and spinning what you heard into a story.